“This page contains basic instructions for my site. When I realise it may not be easy to navigate part of my site I write something here to help.

 Select Home – All Posts from the sub menu of Posts on the Main Menu or select the Helpful Colin on the header to get to the top of the Blog Post list.

-The Blog Posts can be scrolled from top to bottom (most recent to oldest) using a ‘Continuous Scroll’ process.
+The Blog Posts can be scrolled from top to bottom (most recent to oldest) using a Pagination system with ten posts on each page.

 To show the enlarged image: Hover the pointer over an embedded image.
 Then if it can be selected it will change to a hand pointer.
 Expect to see the message ‘Select this image to enlarge it’ (or something similar).
 Select it and it will be shown either in the current tab or a new tab (in most cases a new tab) in the same browser window according to the way the author has programmed it.
 If it can be enlarged it will be shown enlarged.
 If images can’t be enlarged they probably won’t be selectable.